netket/netket/docs/docs/getting_started.rst

 Some documentation of the legacy module can be found in this section :ref:`Legacy`, but please be advised that it is no longer-supported and documentation will probably be of poor quality.

+For more information on new features and API changes, please consult :ref:`Whats New`.

 Commented Example